The Water Goblin: Poem

+Instrumentation

+The piece is scored for piccolo, two flutes, two oboes, English horn, two clarinets, bass clarinet, two bassoons, four horns, two trumpets, three trombones (alto, tenor, and bass), tuba, timpani, bass drum, cymbals, triangle, tamtam, and strings.

 Composition

 Dvořák's symphonic piece, which is written in the form of a rondo, follows Erben's written verses remarkably closely; in many places the text fits literally to Dvořák's music.
 This may well be a result of the fact that Dvořák derived his themes from putting Erben's words to music.
-This way Dvořák produced 7 themes, mostly four bars long for this symphonic poem.
+This way Dvořák produced seven themes, mostly four bars long for this symphonic poem.

 First the water goblin is introduced with a four bar theme starting three repeated notes.
 These three repeats prove to be vital for the whole composition: Most other themes start with three repeats, the timpani gives a three beat rhythm to the section where the girl wants to go to the lake, the church bells ring three times each at eight o'clock, the water goblin knocks three times on the door.

 Second the daughter is introduced with a lovely innocent theme, where the triangle gives her a sparkling twinkle in her eyes.
 However nice this theme may sound the basis is the same three repeat that formed the basis for the goblin theme.
 The great difference is in the way they are played: the goblin is in a staccato form presented, where all three notes are short and distinctive of sound, and the girl has a legato played theme, where the three notes are played long, and almost glide over in each other.

 The third theme introduces the mother with a suspense theme in B minor which makes the mood even more sad.
 Again her theme starts with three notes, though the rhythm of the notes is turned around.
 The suspense is formed by the chromaticism in the secondary theme.
 Later on Dvořák uses these two themes the other way around, as if the secondary theme becomes the primary, and primary the secondary.